Batman/Superman/Wonder Woman: Trinity: Issue 3

 Returning to their homes, Superman cannot believe how they almost had a disaster, as Wonder Woman cannot find the rogue Amazon and Batman knows Ra's Al Ghul will return as it has happened before.
 All of them agree that without each of them meeting the others, it would have happened differently.
 Each of them consider the others friends.
 In an epilogue, Ra's al Ghul's body is found by his daughter, Talia al Ghul.
 Artemis begins her journey home after spending a few months on the other side of Themyscira a.k.a.
 Paradise Island.
 Below the ocean the severed hand of Bizarro glows an eerie red, becoming red kryptonite.

-Reaction
+Reception

 Critics and fans applauded the series, during and following its original release in comic book format, and onto collection format.
 Reviewers felt that the change in storytelling by having the characterization more of the star of the mini-series, than the pacing, plotting or action, was a welcome change.
 This was due to, what reviewers felt, that all three characters had "shallow portrayals" in their monthly titles at the time.
 Some reviewers found some drawbacks, such as the concept getting a little lost along the way.
 As well as the fact that some felt that there was no feeling, nor challenge, that could have even suggested that the Big Three might have been unable to prevail in the adventure from this mini-series.